HelpSeeker/CoubDownloader/README.md

   --use-archive FILE     use FILE to keep track of already downloaded coubs

 Output:
-  -o, --output FORMAT    save output with the specified name (default: %id%)
+  -o, --output FORMAT    save output with the specified name (def: %id%)

     Special strings:
       %id%        - coub ID (identifier in the URL)